 Machalicek, W., O'Reilly, M.F., Chan, J., Rispoli, M., Lang, R., Davis, T., Shogren, K., Sigafoos, J., Lancioni, G., Langthorne, P. (2009) Using videoconferencing to support teachers to conduct preference assessments with students with autism and developmental disabilities.
 Research in Autism Spectrum Disorders, 3, 32-41.

 Machalicek, W., O'Reilly, M.F., Beretvas, N., Sigafoos, J., Lancioni, G., Sorrells, A., Lang, R., & Rispoli, M. (2008).
 A review of school-based instructional interventions for students with autism spectrum disorders.
 Research in Autism Spectrum Disorders, 2, 395-416.

-Dr. Machalicek's scholarship focuses on the development and evaluation of behavioral and educational practices that contribute to positive child, family, and school outcomes for young children with developmental delays including children with autism spectrum disorder.
+Dr. Machalicek's scholarship focuses on the development and evaluation of individualized behavioral and educational practices that contribute to positive child, family, and school outcomes for young children with developmental delays including children with autism spectrum disorder and related disorders.

 Dr. Machalicek works with undergraduate and masters students, and doctoral students to conduct applied research in natural settings and is always interested in talking with students who are interested in obtaining experience in research.
 She holds a weekly Early Intervention in Special Education Research (EISER) lab meeting each term (email email@example.com for information on times).